 Understanding Your Costs

-The biggest mistake I see is ignoring the air filter.
-A clogged filter restricts airflow, which causes the evaporator coil to freeze up and can eventually burn out your blower motor.
-It’s a simple, cheap fix that saves you from a very expensive repair.
+The biggest mistake I see is ignoring a dirty air filter.
+A clogged filter restricts airflow, which causes the system to overheat and the evaporator coil to freeze.
+It’s a simple, cheap fix that prevents expensive repairs.

 How the visit works

-You receive a clear, written estimate for the repair or installation before we start.
+You get a written estimate for the repair or replacement before we start.

 Cost factors we review before quoting